Legal Notice

 As the regulatory requirements and data change on an ongoing basis, Deutsche Oppenheim as a subsidiary of Deutsche Bank AG - where it acts as a Financial Market Participant - does not have a single defined policy relating to principal adverse impacts.
 Where relevant, however, they are covered by existing procedure documents.
 Deutsche Oppenheim is fully committed to integrating a more thorough and exhaustive principal adverse impact framework into its discretionary portfolio management services in alignment with such developments.

 Frameworks for Deutsche Oppenheim where it acts as a Financial Market Participant describe the core processes, responsibilities, governance structures and monitoring environment.
 These stipulate that portfolio managers are provided with selected principal adverse impact information alongside the investment universe, enabling them to make informed decisions in the selection process for the construction of relevant managed portfolios.
 The focus is on making the data available within the processes for the selection of underlying products for Deutsche Oppenheim managed portfolios.
 It is of the utmost importance that Deutsche Oppenheim, given its fiduciary capacity, makes all investment decisions in the best interests of its clients and, in doing so, takes all financial and risk factors into account.
-Considering these principal adverse impacts is therefore an additional aspect to be reviewed by Deutsche Oppenheim portfolio managers when making investment decisions but will not automatically outweigh other relevant factors
+Considering these principal adverse impacts is therefore an additional aspect to be reviewed by Deutsche Oppenheim portfolio managers when making investment decisions but will not automatically outweigh other relevant factors.

 Deutsche Oppenheim in its role as a Financial Market Participant identifies and prioritizes selected principal adverse impact indicators within its investment process.
-The selection of indicators is determined via data availability, alignment to adverse activities in focus by Deutsche Bank Group, and the Sustainable Investment Classification Criteria which sets out standards to be met for portfolio management that considers sustainability criteria.
+The selection of indicators is determined via data availability, alignment to adverse activities in focus by Deutsche Bank Group, and the ESG Investment Classification Criteria which sets out standards to be met for portfolio management that considers ESG criteria.
 The investment process must allow for a robust allocation across different regions, asset classes and sectors, and as such principal adverse impacts are not always applicable or data is not readily available for all securities invested in.
 Deutsche Oppenheim will continue to monitor its exposure to adverse sustainability indicators and where applicable may adapt its strategy in accordance with the publication of each annual quantitative statement.

 Deutsche Oppenheim does not guarantee that this information is correct or complete.
 Furthermore, Deutsche Oppenheim cannot guarantee the correctness of the third-party data provider’s assessment.
 Deutsche Oppenheim also has no influence on any disruptions to the third-party data provider’s analysis and research preparation.